Hong Kong Police Arrest 50, Including Opposition Politicians, in Massive National Security Law Sweep

 Hong Kong democracy activists and opposition politicians were among dozens of people taken into custody on suspicion of violating the city’s controversial national security law, in what appeared to be the largest roundup yet under the China-imposed legislation.

-Former lawmakers Alvin Yeung, James To, Andrew Wan and Lam Cheuk-ting were arrested Wednesday morning by the police’s national security branch on allegations of subversion, according to Facebook postings.
-The allegations were in relation to an informal primary held by opposition parties in July to choose candidates for a September legislative election that was subsequently postponed a full year by the government.
+Former lawmakers Alvin Yeung, James To, Andrew Wan and Lam Cheuk-ting, as well as prominent academic and activist Benny Tai, were arrested Wednesday morning by the police’s national security branch on allegations of subversion, according to Facebook postings and media reports.
+The allegations were in relation to an informal primary that drew more than 600,000 voters in July to choose candidates for a September legislative election that was subsequently postponed by the government.

 Some 50 people were swept up by police in the operation, local media including broadcasters Now TV and TVB reported.
+A police spokesperson didn’t immediately respond to a request for comment.

+Activist Ventus Lau was arrested in relation to last year’s legislative election primaries organized by the pro-democracy side, a Lau associate said in a WhatsApp post.
+The Apple Daily newspaper reported that Robert Chung, a pollster who helped develop the website and tally the votes for the primary, was detained.

+Also arrested was former lawmaker Claudia Mo, a leading opposition figure and one of the city’s most outspoken critics of China’s policies in Hong Kong.

 Political Opponents